 Managing the Consultation Process with Darzin

 A program of non-statutory (informal) and statutory (formal) consultation is being undertaken for the Norfolk Vanguard.
-Stakeholder feedback is essential in allowing Vattenfall to understand the local area develop the best possible proposal for the submission of the application in 2018.
+Stakeholder feedback is essential in allowing Vattenfall to understand the local area and develop the best possible proposal for the submission of the application in 2018.
 Darzin was implemented in 2016 to manage the stakeholder engagement process for the project.

 The first phase of consultation began with a series of Public Information Days across Norfolk in October 2016.
 Some 780 people came along, 105 people completed feedback forms – at the exhibitions, or returning them by freepost, or online.
-In addition many people made notes on flipchart paper at the event.
+In addition, many people made notes on flipchart paper at the event.

 A registration form created in Darzin was embedded onto Vattenfall website to capture details of people who want to be kept up to date as the project progresses (screenshot below).

 Consultation with stakeholders through other communication channels such as phone calls, face to face meetings, emails, etc were also captured in Darzin for tracking and reporting.

 The next round of Public Information Days was in March 2017.
 Vattenfall revealed feedback from an extensive engagement campaign last autumn and showing the latest thinking on the projects.
 A total of nine events is being held on the Norfolk coast and in north Norfolk.
 Darzin continues to be used to record the stakeholder feedback to incorporate into the project designs and decisions.